A Timeline of A$AP Rocky’s Sweden Assault Case

 Swedish authorities extend Rocky’s pre-trial period and detention until July 25 after prosecutors request more time to investigate.
 Donald Trump tells reporters that he plans to discuss the situation with the Swedish government.
 A few hours later, the president tweets about it.

-Donald Trump spoke with Swedish prime minister Stefan Löfven about Rocky’s arrest.
+Donald Trump speaks with Swedish prime minister Stefan Löfven about Rocky’s arrest.
 According to a statement from Löfven’s press secretary, the prime minister “underlined that in Sweden, everyone is equal before the law and that the government cannot and will not attempt to influence the legal proceedings.”
-Trump later tweeted about his “very good call” with Löfven, adding that the two leaders “agreed to speak again in the next 48 hours.”
+Trump later tweets about his “very good call” with Löfven, adding that the two leaders “agreed to speak again in the next 48 hours.”